A step-by-step guide to applying to the ESO

 We will accept applications until 30 June, after that date, please contact Admissions

 All applications are considered individually and with flexibility.
 When considering your application, we look at the content of your personal statement, as well as your academic profile and reference.
 For UCAS guidance on your personal statement please follow this link, and for UCAS guidance on your references, please follow this link.

 Successful applicants will be invited to attend an interview via Microsoft Teams (interview times are flexible and can be arranged to fit in with you).

 For full details of our selection criteria read our Admissions Policy.

 The interview will last approximately 30 minutes and is fairly informal.
 Normally, there will be 2 people interviewing you.
 Interviews are also an opportunity for you to ask us questions.

 At interview, we will want to know why you want to be an osteopath and what skills you think you have that may be relevant.
 We may also ask about any work experience you have gained.
 We may ask you questions about the content of your personal statement.

 Usually, interview outcomes are conveyed to you via UCAS within 5 working days of your interview.

 Successful applicants will receive a formal offer letter by post from the ESO, detailing either a conditional offer or an unconditional offer of acceptance.
 An unconditional offer means you do not have to do anything before you start the course.
-If you receive a conditional offer then the offer condition have to be met before the end of August.
-Offer conditions are usually linked to qualification, so that we may ask that you obtain specific grades in qualifications such as A-Levels , BTEC qualification or the Baccalaureate.
+If you receive a conditional offer then the offer conditions have to be met before the end of August.
+Offer conditions are usually linked to qualification, so we may ask that you obtain specific grades in qualifications such as A-Levels , BTEC qualification or the Baccalaureate.
 You can either accept or decline the ESO offer.
 UCAS will give you a date by which you have to make your decision.